Aadhaar Act complies with test prescribed by verdict on privacy: Centre tells SC

 Justifying the Aadhaar Act, the Centre has told the Supreme Court that it was a "fair and reasonable law" which complied with the tests prescribed by the historic verdict on the right to privacy.

-A nine-judge Constitution Bench, on August 24 last year, had declared the right to privacy as a fundamental right and termed it as an intrinsic part of right to life and personal liberty under Article 21 of the Constitution.
+A nine-judge Constitution Bench, on August 24 last year, had declared the right to privacy as a fundamental right and termed it as an intrinsic part of the Right to Life and Personal Liberty under Article 21 of the Constitution.

 The Centre on Tuesday referred to the verdict and said the reasonable restrictions, which are applicable on right to life, would also govern the right to privacy.

-It told a five-judge constitution Bench headed by Chief Justice Dipak Misra, which is examining the validity of Aadhaar scheme and its enabling 2016 law, that the privacy verdict provided that State can seek certain information if there is a law, a legitimate state interest and the proportionality doctrine to weigh citizens' privacy and the State's interests.
+It told a five-judge Constitution Bench headed by Chief Justice Dipak Misra, which is examining the validity of Aadhaar scheme and its enabling 2016 law, that the privacy verdict provided that State can seek certain information if there are a law, a legitimate state interest and the proportionality doctrine to weigh citizens' privacy and the State's interests.

 "The lead (privacy) judgment of Justice DY Chandrachud says that existence of law, legitimate state interest, and proportionality, are the tests to be applied to judge the privacy violation, if any," Attorney General KK Venugopal told the Bench which also comprised Justices AK Sikri, AM Khanwilkar, DY Chandrachud and Ashok Bhushan.